 Do you make a large size Ratproof Chicken Feeder?

-Two birds can eat at the same time and a full feeder will hold around 104 day’s rations, or would feed one bird for 104 days, two birds for 52 days, four birds for 26 days, eight birds for 13 days, or sixteen birds for 6.5 days.
-The problem is that customers have told us that each rodent proof feeder will only handle around a dozen to sixteen birds before the competition for the feed early in the morning leads to fighting among the birds.
-You are far better off buying two medium rodent proof feeders and having twice the space for the birds to eat at once rather than having one feeder that holds more feed than is needed.
+Three birds can eat at a time, a full large feeder will hold around 148 day’s rations, or would feed one bird for 148 days, two birds for 74 days, four birds for 37 days, eight birds for 18.5 days, or sixteen birds for 9.25 days.
+With the wider door and eating space you should be able to feed around sixteen to twenty birds per feeder before the competition for the feed early in the morning leads to fighting among the birds.
+You might consider buying two medium rodent proof feeders and a bit more space for the birds to eat at once rather than having one feeder that holds more feed.